top of page

 Photo: Grand River Conservation Authority

-The Grand River Water Walk is based on the teachings of Josephine-Baa Mandamin, who walked around all of the Great Lakes and along the St. Lawrence River before passing into the spirit world in 2019.
-With a copper pail of water in one hand and an eagle staff in another, she brought worldwide recognition to the value of water.
-Her legacy continues to guide us.
-We walk to honour Nibi (water), we speak, sing, and pray to her spirit, and we offer petitions for healthy rivers, lakes, and oceans for future generations.
+The All Nations Grand River Water Walk is an Anishinaabe ceremony based on the teachings of the late Josephine Mandamin, who walked around the Great Lakes and the St. Lawrence River carrying a a copper pail of water in one hand and an eagle staff in the other.
+She brought global attention to the sacredness and value of water.

 Anishinaabe Water Walkers